Sentiment Analysis

 Filtering by Sentiment

-In addition to labelling a comment positive, negative, mixed, or neutral, there are two numeric values assigned to each sentiment.
+In addition to labelling a comment positive, negative, mixed, or neutral, there will be a numeric value assigned to each sentiment.

-The Sentiment Score is a -10 to +10 score for the sentiment of a comment.
-For example, a very intense, positive response such as “I love Love LOVE YOUR COMPANY!” would score a +10.
-An intensely negative response, such as, “I UTTERLY DESPISE your company!” would get a -10.
-A 0 is a neutral score.
+The Sentiment Score is a -2 to +2 score for the sentiment of a comment.
+For example, a very positive response such as “I love Love LOVE YOUR COMPANY!” would score a +2.
+A very negative response, such as, “I UTTERLY DESPISE your company!” would get a -2.
+A neutral comment receives a score of 0.

-The Sentiment Score and Polarity can be found with the Sentiment itself under Data & Analysis and in the Reports tabs.
-Like most text analysis variables, are under the Embedded Data category.
+The sentiment score can be found as a field in the Data & Analysis and in the Reports tabs.
+Like most text analysis variables, you will find them under the embedded data category.

 Multi-Language Sentiment Analysis